Recently updated on April 21st, 2026 at 12:16 pm

 • Your arrest record will be restricted from public access

-You will receive a confirmation letter.
+You may receive a confirmation notice.

 Keep this document for your records.